patrickdappollonio/http-server/docs/directory-listing.md

 DIR   subfolder  0     2023-04-15 09:20:30
 ```

-The plain-list output provides a minimal list of files and directories:
+The plain-list output provides a minimal list of files and directories, with directories being at the top and having a trailing slash:

 ```
+subfolder/
 file.txt
-subfolder/
 ```

 If an unsupported format is specified, the server will return a 400 Bad Request error with a message indicating the supported formats.